 Someone needs to be designated as the main caregiver.
 Many times it is an obvious choice like the spouse, or an adult child.
 The person with dementia should be included in this first meeting so they can voice their desires.
 That way they feel that their wants/needs are heard and are more likely to go along with the decisions that are made as a whole.

 At this meeting you don’t have to know all the points to be discussed, but who will eventually be the main caregiver should be discussed, who can help out to relieve the caregiver, whether it will be a week here or there or a weekend a month of relief for the caregiver and by whom.
-The financial status of the person with the disease is also an important point so the family knows whether they can hire help to supplement the care.
+The financial status of the person with the disease is also an important topic so the family knows whether they can hire help to supplement the care.
 Does the person have money to pay for a nursing home placement should one be needed down the road?
 The family needs to know how they will support the family in the future.
 Not everyone in the family needs to offer the same type of help.
 People have constraints by their jobs, children, physical limitations, etc., but they can all offer something!
-Whether it be giving time, money, performing certain jobs, researching information, or helpful agencies for the ones involved is what is important.
+Whether it be giving time, money, performing certain jobs, researching information, or searching for helpful agencies for the ones involved is what is important.

 Whether a virtual meeting, or hopefully an in-person meeting, the family should continue to meet and update each other through the progress of the disease and the changing needs of the person with dementia and the caregiver.
-It is also important to keep family updated not only with changes in behavior but things that the caregiver learns in dealing with the person with dementia that are helpful, so that if others step in to help caregiving they are up to date on things that make the day go better vs. actions that don’t.
+It is also important to keep family updated not only with changes in behavior but things that the caregiver learns in dealing with the person with dementia that are helpful, so that when others step in to help caregiving they are up to date on things that make the day go better vs. actions that don’t.
 This can be done by a monthly newsletter by computer.

 B. Take An Introductory Course Together

 The caregiver and care partner can sign up for the introductory 8-week course for the newly diagnosed.
 This course gives them a knowledge base about dementia, encourages them to talk about having dementia and disclosing that fact to others in their friendship circle.
-It also discusses things they should take care of legally including health care proxy, Powers of attorney, and wills, etc. The course is offered by the Alzheimer’s Association near where you live.
+It also discusses things they should take care of legally including health care proxy, powers of attorney, and wills, etc. The course is offered by the Alzheimer’s Association near where you live.
 You can call 1-800-272-3900 to find out the Alzheimer’s Association nearest you, or go to alz.org and put in your zip code to find the location.

 C. Join A Support Group